 Orange Shirt Day was founded to commemorate the experience of Phyllis Jack Webstad of the Stswecem’c Xgat’tem First Nation.
 Sent to a residential school at the age of six, she was stripped of her clothing on the first day, including a beloved orange shirt bought for her by her grandmother.
 It was never returned to her.
+Webstad’s story has since become symbolic of the loss and trauma endured by residential school survivors.

 The date was chosen because late September marks the time of year when Indigenous children were rounded up and forced into government- and church-run institutions for cultural assimilation.
 The Canadian Residential School System was active for 165 years, from 1831 to 1996, affecting generations of Indigenous peoples.
-Today, we wear an orange shirt on September 30 to hold in our hearts the memory of all the Indigenous children and families devastated and destroyed by Canada’s residential schools.
-It is a time to reflect on the continuing impact of colonization, how it has shaped this country, and at what cost.

 Created with the artwork “Remember” by gifted Chipewyan Dene artist, John Rombough, the theme is described thus,